-The Trustee is responsible for the other information, which comprises the Trustee report, Trustee's Summary of Contribution, Actuary's Certification of Schedules of Contributions, Report on Actuarial Liabilities and Appendices.
+The Trustees are responsible for the other information, which comprises the Trustees' report, including Task Force on Climate-Related Financial Disclosures, Trustees' Summary of Contribution, Actuary's Certification of Schedules of Contributions, Report on Actuarial Liabilities, Implementation Statement and Appendices.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon in this report.